Mocha vs Latte (All You Wanna Know!)

-A latte is a coffee beverage made with espresso and steamed milk, while a mocha is a coffee beverage made with espresso, steamed milk, and chocolate syrup or cocoa powder.
-The addition of chocolate gives a mocha a distinct flavor.
+The main difference is that Latte is prepared with espresso and steamed milk, while a mocha has espresso, steamed milk, and chocolate syrup, and is often topped with whipped cream.
+This addition of chocolate gives a mocha a unique flavor.

 Fun Fact: Mocha Coffee is also known as Mocha Latte so essentially Mocha coffee is nothing but a Latte with chocolate flavorings.